Healthcare boost arriving in Tallangatta

 Selected through a process of identifying a gap in community care, Tallangatta will be the first rural town to pilot this new placement program.
 The placement design meets curriculum criteria for students while providing a clear benefit to the community.

-“We thank the University of Melbourne for your work in developing this project and the Tallangatta community for welcoming the La Trobe Rural Health School students,” says Jenny Bassett, Lecturer at the La Trobe Rural Health School.
+“We thank the University of Melbourne for its work in developing this project and the Tallangatta community for welcoming the La Trobe Rural Health School students,” says Jenny Bassett, Lecturer at the La Trobe Rural Health School.

 Upon completion of this pilot placement, additional placements will be developed and launched for other rural communities in northeast Victoria, taking on any learnings and community feedback.